datacarpentry/astronomy-python/_episodes/04-select.md

 ~~~
 {: .language-python}

-Now we have everything we need to assemble the query.
+Now we have everything we need to assemble the query, but
+**DO NOT try to run this query**.
+Because it selects a larger region, there are too many stars to handle
+in a single query.
+Until we select by proper motion, that is.

 ~~~
 query5 = query5_base.format(columns=columns,